eymengunay/EoAirbrakeBundle/README.md

 Now that you have properly installed and enabled EoAirbrakeBundle, the next step is to configure the bundle to work with the specific needs of your application.

 Add the following configuration to your `config.yml` file

 ```
 # app/config/config.yml
 eo_airbrake:
     api_key: YOUR-API-KEY
 ```
-All configuration values are required to use the bundle.

 ### Step 4 (Optional): Add EoAirbrakeBundle routing to simulate an error exception:
 If you want to simulate an exception and test your configuration you can add the following route in your application.

 ```
 # app/config/routing.yml
 eo_airbrake_simulate: